Royal Thai Embassy, Washington D.C.

 | Instruction for Obtaining an E-Passport (ภาษาไทย)

-- An applicant must apply in person at the consular office, Royal Thai Embassy, Washington D.C., or at the Mobile Consular Units due to the biological data must be collected (photo and fingerprints)
+- Due to the COVID-19 situation, the applicant must make an appointment online before coming in person at the consular office, Royal Thai Embassy, Washington D.C., or at the Mobile Consular Units due to the biological data must be collected (photo and fingerprints)

 |Required Documents to be submitted